rohank05/dframework-ui/README.md

 });
 ```

-3. Setting `headerName` to `null`
+3. Setting `gridLabel` to `null`
-   1. Another approach is to set the headerName property to null, effectively hiding the column:
+   1. Another approach is to set the gridLabel property to null, effectively hiding the column:

 ```js
 const example = new UiModel({